-My primary area of research is representations of Ireland and the Irish in the British Isles during the Middle Ages.
-Additionally, I have specialist knowledge in a number of auxilliary areas including the history of the Anglo-Norman Invasion of Ireland; the interactions between the various peoples of the medieval British Isles; and the intellectual thought which influenced the represention of foreigners within the contexts of the twelfth and thirteenth centuries.
+My primary area of expertise is Anglo-Irish relations and history in the twelfth and thirteenth centuries.
+Additionally, I have specialist knowledge in a number of auxilliary areas including the history of the Anglo-Norman Invasion of Ireland; the interactions between the various peoples of medieval Ireland and Britain; and the intellectual thought which influenced the represention of foreigners within the contexts of the twelfth and thirteenth centuries.

 I have also gained experience researching later periods in Irish history, including the seventeenth, eighteenth and early nineteenth centuries (see my 'Experience' section for further details).
 As a historical consultant, I have completed extensive archival work on Henry Sheares (1753–1798) and John Sheares (1766–1798), United Irishmen and barristers who were executed for high treason on 14 July 1798.

 Daryl Hendley Rooney